cakephp/docs/ja/core-libraries/helpers/form.rst

         password
     text, with name of email
         email
-    text, with name of tel, telephone, or phone tel
+    text, with name of tel, telephone, または phone tel
     date
         day, month, and year selects